platformsh/platformsh-docs/docs/src/languages/php/ini.md

 * `upload_max_filesize=64M`
 * `display_errors=On`

     This value is on by default to ease setting up a project on Platform.sh.
-We strongly recommend providing a custom error handler in your application or setting this value to `Off` before you make your site live.
+    It's strongly recommended to provide a custom error handler in your application or setting this value to `Off` before you make your site live.
 * `zend.assertions=-1`

     Assertions are optimized out of existence and have no impact at runtime.
 You should have assertions set to `1` for your local development system.